-We define Attributed Lives as any patient that a payer deems attributed to Privia to deliver care as part of a value-based care arrangement through a provider of primary care services as of the end of a particular period.
+We define Attributed Lives as any patient that a payer deems attributed to Privia, in both Owned and Non-Owned Medical Groups, to deliver care as part of a VBC arrangement.
+We define our Attributed Lives as patients who have selected one of our owned or Non-Owned Medical Groups as their provider of primary care services as of the end of a particular period.
 The number of Attributed Lives is an important measure that impacts the amount of VBC revenue we receive.
-Attributed Lives increased 30.8% between December 31, 2022 and 2023 due primarily to our entrance into the Connecticut and Washington state markets as well as organic growth.
-Attributed
+Attributed Lives increased 8.9% between December 31, 2021 and 2022 due to the launch of Privia Care Partners on January 1, 2022, as well as organic growth in all markets.
+Attributed Lives increased 15.2% between 2020 and 2021, due to organic growth.